 Senator Leahy understands the unique needs of rural communities and schools and has fought to ensure that rural states and districts are given adequate opportunities to participate in Federal education programs and initiatives.
 Over 20 percent of American public school children attend a rural school, and the number has been steadily rising since 2004.
 In Vermont, 53 percent of students are enrolled in rural schools, the second-highest proportion in the nation.
 Despite the importance of rural education in many communities, rural schools have had little help in providing advanced courses to their students, recruiting and retaining effective teachers, or correcting federal funding inequality.

-To learn more, read the full text of the Office of Rural Education Policy Act in the related files section of this page.
+The full text of the Office of Rural Education Policy Act of 2013 is also available.

 Special Education Programs